 Weigh the powder, pycnometer and liquid mixture on the scale.
-Label this weight M2.
+Label this mass M2.
 Determine the mass of the liquid (ML) used to fill the pycnometer by subtracting M1 from M2.

-Determine the volume of the liquid (VL) added to the pycnometer by using the equation Volume = weight/density, or in this case, VL = ML/DL.
+Determine the volume of the liquid (VL) added to the pycnometer by using the relationship volume = mass/density, or in this case, VL = ML/DL.

 Determine the volume of 5 g of powder by subtracting VL from 25 ml, which is the total volume of space inside the pycnometer.

 Since 2005, James Rutter has worked as a freelance journalist for print and Internet publications, including the “News of Delaware County,” “Main Line Times” and Broad Street Review.
 As a former chemist, college professor and competitive weightlifter, he writes about science, education and exercise.
 Rutter earned a B.A. in philosophy and biology from Albright College and studied philosophy and cognitive science at Temple University.